KarlaMacedo/KarlaMacedo/README.md

 using the SCRUM methodology, to create innovative digital solutions that can transform the world and benefit society and the environment.
 This keeps me motivated to continue learning and improving my skills.

-- 🔭 I’m currently working on [Burger Queen API](https://github.com/sara-rioseco/Burger-queen-api)
+- 🔭 I’m currently working on [Burger Queen API](https://github.com/KarlaMacedo/Burger-queen-api)  & [Burger Queen API](https://github.com/KarlaMacedo/Burger-queen-api-client)

 - 🌱 I’m currently learning **Backend**